pnp/cli-microsoft365/docs/manual/docs/cmd/graph/schemaextension/schemaextension-list.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

+## Remarks

+pageNumber is specified as a 0-based index.
+A value of 2 returns the third page of items.

 ## Examples

 Get a list of schemaExtension objects created in the current tenant, that can be InDevelopment, Available, or Deprecated.